liadraz/SimpleRateLimiter/readme.md

 - Not accurate

 ## Usage
-An example of the RateLimiter service can be executed via RateLimiterServiceRun.exe.
-The example demonstrates the creation of a RateLimiter service with a Func that prints a message when a request successfully passes the rate limit.
+Execute Run.exe to see an example of the RateLimiter service.
+The example demonstrates the creation of a RateLimiter service with a Func that prints a message when a request successfully passes the rate limits.
 It also includes a SlidingWindow object and defines three distinct rate-limiting policies: 10 requests per second, 100 requests per minute, and 1000 requests per 24-hour window.

-## How To Run
-RateLimiter Process Service -> RateLimiterServiceRun.exe

 ## Project Desing
 RateLimiter.Core